Dizziness (Dizzy) (cont.)

 The heart is an electrical pump and for it to work, the electrical conduction system must be operating properly to stimulate the heart muscle to squeeze in a coordinated fashion and pump blood to the body.
 The heart muscle itself must be strong enough to pump blood, and the valves in the heart must work properly to allow blood to flow in the direction intended during contraction.

 - Conduction disturbances: Electrical conduction disturbances may make the heart beat too quickly (tachycardia) or too slowly (bradycardia), and either of these situations may result in an inadequate blood supply to the brain, causing dizziness or lightheadedness.

 Vasovagal syncope is a common cause of dizziness, lightheadedness, and fainting.
 The vagus nerve is overstimulated and causes the body's blood vessels to dilate and the heart to slow down.
 This anti-adrenaline effect decreases the ability of the heart to pump blood upward toward the brain.
 Without blood flow, the brain turns off.
-In Victorian England, young ladies' sensibilities were easily offended, a vasovagal episode this was called a swoon.
+In Victorian England, young ladies' sensibilities were easily offended causing a vasovagal episode called a swoon.

 Some people faint at the sight of blood.
 Some parents faint when their child gets immunized.
 Some medical students faint at their first autopsy.
 Many types of emotional and physical stressors can overstimulate the vagus nerve, causing dizziness, lightheadedness, and at times fainting (passing out).

 Fainting is not normal.
 If a person is unconscious, the emergency medical system should be activated (call 911 if available), and medical care should be sought.

 Viewers share their comments